| | |

 man and woman at restaurant next to the sea, Batsi, Greece

-Us at Mi Se Meli Taverna
+Us at Mi Se Meli Taverna, at Batsi waterfront

 If you’re in the mood to browse, most of the small shops stay open into the evening.
 You’ll find gifts, local foods and handmade souvenirs, as well as a few clothing and jewellery boutiques.
 Or grab a drink and settle in for a bit of people-watching.